VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

 Some polygon and line datasets are considered **Recreational Features**, and generally required some pre-processing prior to use in the the model.
 These steps are included in the script file [RecFeatures.py](../RecFeatures.py).

+#### Public lands data (PPA) processing

-**public_lands_final**: This dataset represents all parks and protected areas (PPAs) with public access.
-It combines data from the two original protected areas datasets, and is planarized (flattened), dissolving boundaries between overlapping PPAs from the original datasets.
-Polygons in the dataset are attributed with a unique **group_id**, and inherits the name of the largest source polygon from the original dataset.
-This dataset is the starting point for all subsequent PPA analyses.
-For each polygon, the following attributes were calculated (using acres as the area unit):
+Publicly-accessible Parks and Protected Areas (PPA) were combined from the two original protected areas datasets (VA Conservation Lands database and the Protected Areas Database).
+Using designation type attributes, polygons were categorized as either parks (1) or other protected areas (2).
+They were then planarized (flattened), dissolving boundaries between overlapping PPAs of the same category.
+Polygons in the dataset are attributed with unique **group_id**, and assigned the name and designation of their largest source polygon from the original dataset.
+The final dataset (**public_lands_final**) is the starting point for all subsequent PPA analyses.

+For each polygon, the following attributes were calculated (all area values are calculated in acres):

   - Total area
   - Greenspace area
   - Available area
-  - Available greenspace
+  - Available greenspace area

 ### Standardizing input datasets